Furniture (band): The Arista period – Food, Sex & Paranoia (1989–1990)

-By 1989, Furniture had resolved their contractual problems.
-This time, the band signed to a major label – Arista Records.
+By 1989, Furniture had resolved their contractual problems and signed to a major label – Arista Records.
 Under the new contract, the band recorded another album, Food, Sex & Paranoia, which was produced by Mike Thorne and released in February 1990.
-The album was notable for Whelan and Lee's growing and prominent use of instruments which were not generally used in Western pop music – such as tongue drums and the yangqin zither – which presaged their later work in Transglobal Underground.
+The album featured Whelan and Lee's growing and prominent use of instruments which were not generally used in Western pop music – such as tongue drums and the yangqin zither – which presaged their later work in Transglobal Underground.
 The album was preceded in October 1989 by the single "Slow Motion Kisses".
 A second single "One Step Behind You" was released alongside the album.
 Unfortunately, the three years of lawsuits had dissipated Furniture's career momentum and media profile, and the album was not a commercial success.

 Final year and break-up (1990–1991)

 Despite this and further setbacks – including the departure of Maya Gilder early in 1990 – Furniture continued working, with the remaining members dividing Gilder's keyboard playing role between themselves.
 The band also played a series of higher profile gigs, one of which was a headlining slot on the second stage at the 1990 Reading Festival.
 With the Arista contract now over, Furniture returned to their first record label, Survival.

-Although by now the band was beginning to divide into factions (with Irvin and Still on one side and the "more funk, jazzy, whatever" Whelan and Lee on the other), Furniture set up plans to put together a compilation album of past work to entice a new major label contract, as well as beginning recording sessions for a brand new album.
-Plans for the compilation were complicated and blocked by legal problems regarding rights for both the Stiff and Arista material, meaning that the band began to pad out the running order with various alternative versions and B-sides.
+Furniture set up plans to put together a compilation album of past work to entice a new major label contract, as well as beginning recording sessions for a new album.
+Plans for the compilation were complicated and blocked by legal problems regarding rights for both the Stiff and Arista material..
 Two songs for the intended new album ("How I’ve Come to Hate the Moon" and "Farewell") were recorded at Survival Studios, but the sessions were curtailed when the studios were shut down.

-Exhausted and discouraged by their continual bad luck, the band finally decided to split up: initial plans to reconvene at a later date simply petered out.
-The compilation album – now titled She Gets Out the Scrapbook: The Best of Furniture – was released posthumously on vinyl and CD by Survival in 1991.
+The band decided to split up and the compilation album – now titled She Gets Out the Scrapbook: The Best of Furniture – was released on vinyl and CD by Survival in 1991.
 It compiled all of the band's singles (with the exception of "Shaking Story" and "Take a Walk Downtown") and also included "How I’ve Come to Hate the Moon" and "Farewell", which now served as the band's final output.